What are the 7 main types of bridges?

-There are many different types of bridges although typically their structures can be traced back to one of the seven main types.
-It is the way in which the vertical/horizontal stresses are managed which dictates the structure of different bridges.
+There are 7 main types of bridges: Arch Bridge, Beam Bridge, Cable-stayed Bridge, Cantilever Bridge, Suspension Bridge, Truss Bridge, Tied Arch Bridge.
+The way in which the vertical/horizontal stresses are managed dictates the structure of different bridges.
 In some cases the deck area will be the load-bearing element while in others it will be the towers.
 There are also designs that transmit tension through bridge cables which allow a degree of flexibility for different terrains.

 One interesting factor when looking at different bridge designs is their longevity and the fact they have been around for centuries.
 Many of the world’s greatest engineers have failed to add any significant improvements to the basic load-bearing designs of years gone by.
 We will now take a look at the different types of bridges and how they work.